Nilpotent Symmetries of a Model of 2D Diffeomorphism Invariant Theory: BRST Approach: Conclusions

 \section{Conclusions}

-In our present investigation, we have been able to derive the {\it proper} anti-BRST symmetry transformations corresponding to the BRST transformations (that have been shown to be present for the standard bosonic string theory [6]).
+In our present investigation, we have been able to derive the {\it proper} anti-BRST symmetry transformations corresponding to the BRST transformations (that have been shown to be present for the a model of 2D diffeomorphism invariant bosonic string theory [6]).
 The BRST and anti-BRST symmetry transformations are proved to be off-shell nilpotent of order two.
-However, these symmetries are found to be absolutely anticommuting {\it only} on a hypersurface that is characterized by the 2D field equations (11).
-These latter equations are nothing but the CF-type restrictions which are the hallmark of the {\it quantum} diffeomorphism/gauge invariant theories when these theories are discussed within the framework of BRST formalism.
-In fact, it is the existence of the CF-type restrictions that primarily imply that the BRST and anti-BRST symmetries (and the corresponding charges) have their own identities.
-In the language of mathematics, they are linearly independent of each-other on the hypersurface that is defined by the CF-type restrictions (11) in the 2D spacetime manifold.
+However, these symmetries are found to be absolutely anticommuting {\it only} on a submanifold of the HIlbert space of quantum fields that is characterized by the 2D field equations (11).
+These {\it latter} equations are nothing but the CF-type restrictions which are the hallmark of the {\it quantum} diffeomorphism/gauge invariant theories when these theories are discussed within the framework of BRST formalism.
+In fact, it is the existence of the CF-type restrictions that primarily imply that the BRST and anti-BRST symmetries (and the corresponding conserved charges) have their own identities.
+In the language of mathematics, they are linearly independent of each-other (on a submanifold of the quantum Hilbert space of fields) that is defined by the CF-type restrictions (11).